-Before setting the early retirement goal for myself, I hadn’t put much thought into what I’d do with my freedom at the “normal” retirement age of 60-something.
+Before setting an early retirement goal for myself, I hadn’t put much thought into what I’d do with my freedom at the “normal” retirement age of 60-something.
 I suppose there were random visions of doting on grand-kids and tending a garden, or traveling overseas.
 There wasn’t any thought put into the hour-by-hour day in the life of Cubert, the retiree…

 A recent research study suggested that the most enjoyment we get from travel occurs during the lead-up to the trip, not the trip itself.
 That “anticipation window” is what powers a boost in happiness or contentment.
 Now, based on that notion, I’m left wondering if the same is true of early retirement.